-During the summer session from November – February two artists will be in residence and be provided with the following: Self-catering accommodation in one of the Pignano cottages for two artists.
+During the winter session from November – February two artists will be in residence and be provided with the following: Self-catering accommodation in one of the Pignano cottages for two artists.
 Shared studio space in the Pignano Villa, which consists of one painting studio and one dry material studio.
 Artists will need to provide their own breakfast and supper, they will be provided with lunch on the estate each day.

 A taxi will be provided to bring artists to and from the airport upon arrival and departure.
 The taxi will stop at a supermarket for grocery shopping on your journey to Pignano.